ColtonParham/Colton-Parham-Portfolio-Website/info.md

 -UPDATE FOR END OF NIGHT-

 What we are looking to do next is that we are going to start a grid, and get everything in the direction as in accordance to what we did on the prototype.

+Before I forget - in js make a function that will make it so that whenever the user is entering my email address it will not send - and display an error.